DiegoDePalacio/BombermanUnreal/README.md

 # October, 2107

+HOW TO PLAY

+Blue Player: WASD keys for navigation and Ctrl left for action;
+Orange Player: Arrow key for navigation and Ctrl right for action;
+Backspace to restart the game.

 INTRODUCTION

 The game required from my side more time than expected, because the last time that I worked with Unreal was 6 years ago and it was Unreal Engine 3 without blueprints and with UnrealScript instead.